aeternity/protocol/contracts/fate.md

-In addition to normal machine instructions, such as ADD, the machine also has support for constructing most of the transactions available on the aeternity chain from native low level chain transaction instructions.
+In addition to normal machine instructions, such as ADD, the machine also has support for constructing most of the transactions available on the æternity chain from native low level chain transaction instructions.

 The instruction memory is divided into functions and basic